 Narrative.
 The narrative statement is generally a handwritten document prepared by the employee detailing his or her admissions.
 The narrative statement is often called a “letter of explanation” and has the form and appearance of a letter.

 Question and Answer.
 The question-answer statement contains the question asked by the interviewer followed by the employee’s answer to the question.
-This type of statement takes longer to prepare since the question must be typed or handwritten prior to inserting the employee’s response.
+This type of interview closing statement takes longer to prepare since the question must be typed or handwritten prior to inserting the employee’s response.

 Preprinted Fill-in-the-Blank.
 This type of final statement is an attempt by organizations to standardize the appearance and content of the employees’ admissions.
 These types of documents typically have a number of preprinted paragraphs and sentences containing spaces for the employee to fill in his admissions of theft or dishonesty.
 Often these types of statements also have a location for the employee to add a short narrative expressing regret for his oer her actions.

 Investigator-Written Statement.
 The interviewer or investigator uses the employee’s admissions or explanations to write a statement detailing them that the employee signs upon completion.
 Generally, this format is similar to the narrative except that it is prepared by the interviewer rather than written by the employee.
 This statement is often used in situations where the employee cannot write or is reluctant to write a statement on his own.

 Audio/Video Statement.
 With the advent of digital recorders and the proliferation of loss prevention interviews via telephone, some organizations use an audio recording of the employee’s statement.
 This is generally done at the conclusion of the interview where the associate reiterates his admission and substantiates it orally for recording on an audio device.
 This recording is then either transcribed or simply stored in a case management program as part of the file.